abhi-parekh/gym/README.rst

 `rewards` (that is, a score).

-The core `gym` interface is `Env <https://github.com/openai/gym/blob/master/gym/core.py>`_, which is the *unified environment interface*.
+The core `gym` interface is `Env <https://github.com/openai/gym/blob/master/gym/core.py>`_, which is the unified environment interface.
 There is no interface for agents;
 that part is left to you.
 The following are the ``Env`` methods you should know: